-1 PC 2 RS-232 cable 3 Programming port

-CTU 5 Noise source 6 Reciter
+- 1 PC 2 RS-232 cable 3 Programming port - 4 CTU 5 Noise source 6 Reciter

-To tune a VHF (B-band) receiver front end, follow these steps.
+To tune a VHF (B-band or C-band) receiver front end, follow these steps.

-- 1. Make sure that the equipment is correctly set up and that the Calibration Software is connected to the reciter. - Select the Frequency Setup tab, and double-click Tune Receiver Front End.
+- 1. Ensure you are already connected to the reciter (see "Connecting to a Reciter Outside the Subrack" on page 5). - 2.
+Select the Frequency Setup tab, and double-click Tune Receiver Front End.
 The Tune Receiver Front End Wizard appears.

-Note: If you haven't adjusted the receiver lock band in the current session, an alert appears, recommending that you run the Set
+Note: If you haven't adjusted the receiver lock band in the current session, an alert appears, recommending that you run the Set Receiver VCO wizard first.
+If the lock band needs adjusting, click

-Receiver VCO wizard first.
-If the lock band needs adjusting, click Yes and carry out that procedure first.
+Yes and carry out that procedure first.
 If you are confident that the lock band is correct, click No.

 - 3. Connect the CTU's noise source to the receiver input, turn the noise source on, and then click Next. - 4.
-Click Coarse (fast) and use the Murata tuning tool to roughly adjust the four front-end trimmers on the receiver (see below).
+Click Coarse (fast) and use the Murata tuning tool to roughly adjust the four front-end trimmers on the receiver.
 You can do this in any order.
 As you do so, observe the graphical RSSI readings across the lock band.
-Adjust to optimize the response across the entire switching band.
+Adjust to optimise the response across the entire switching band.

-Note: For final fine tuning, you may find it helpful to select a more sensitive scale, so that you can see the graphical reading in more detail.
+Note: As the response gets flatter, you may find it helpful to select a more sensitive scale, so that you can see the graphical reading in more detail.